browserengineering/book/book/scheduling-and-threading.md

 browser---is to do the render step in parallel with the raster-and-draw step by adopting a multi-threaded architecture.

-Running the two operations in parallel would allow us to produce a new frame every 66ms, instead of every 88ms.
-But more importantly, since there's no point to running render more often than raster-and-draw, the render thread would have 46ms left over for run JavaScript, and events could be handled with a delay of no more than 20ms.
-That's more than enough of a win to justify the second thread.

 [^see-go-further]: See the go further at the end of this section for
     some ideas on how to do this.